astropy/astropy/docs/development/releasing.rst

 .. note::

-    The changelog script in ``astropy-procedures`` does not know about minor releases, thus please be careful.
-For example, if PRs milestoned for 1.2.1 have been merged to ``master`` but 1.2.0 is not out yet, then do not backport those PRs until after 1.2.0 is released from the branch.
+    The changelog script in ``astropy-procedures`` (``pr_consistency`` scripts in particular) does not know about minor releases, thus please be careful.
+    For example, let's say we have two branches (``master`` and ``v1.2.x``).
+    Both 1.2.0 and 1.2.1 releases will come out of the same v1.2.x branch.
+    If a PR for 1.2.1 is merged into ``master`` before 1.2.0 is released, it should not be backported into v1.2.x branch until after 1.2.0 is released, despite complaining from the aforementioned script.
+    This situation only arises in a very narrow time frame after 1.2.0 freeze but before its release.

 Most fixes are backported using the ``git cherry-pick`` command, which applies the diff from a single commit like a patch.
 For the sake of example, say the